-- 2. WIDA Standards Framework and its Theoretical Foundations - 3.
-WIDA Standards for Early Development 10 - 4.
-The English Language Development Standards K-12
+- 1. Guiding Principles for Language Development - 2.
+WIDA Standards Framework and its Theoretical Foundations - 3.
+WIDA Standards for Early Development - 4.
+The English Language Development Standards K-12 - 5.
+WIDA Can Do Descriptors

 In addition to the WIDA resources, the Comprehensive Academic Resource and Training Toolkit (CARTT) provides the necessary support educators need to deliver instruction in a highly skilled and knowledgeable manner to assist English learners as they move toward English proficiency.
 This toolkit emphasizes current promising practices for teachers, administrators, parents, and educational stakeholders.